gehad1999/m/New folder/report.md

       T2=[]\
       row.append((data[i][j]))\
       arr.append(np.concatenate(row))\
-### Read the data of each point int the phantom which represents different values of color.\
+### Read the data of each point int the phantom which represents different values of color.
-### Each value(color) represents different material in our phantom.\
+### Each value(color) represents different material in our phantom.
       print(i ,j, data[i][j] )\
 arr=np.concatenate(arr)\
-### Make a list for color value of each point, then mapping these color values to the corresponding values that they have for T1&T2.\
+### Make a list for color value of each point, then mapping these color values to the corresponding values that they have for T1&T2.
 T1=list(arr)\
 T2=list(arr)\
 for index, item in enumerate(T1):\
-### 255 is white color we assumed white color represents the water material\
+### 255 is white color we assumed white color represents the water material.
     if item==255 :\
         T1[index] =40000\
         T2[index]= 20000\
-### 0 is black color we assumed black color represents the fat material\
+### 0 is black color we assumed black color represents the fat material.
     if item==0 :\
         T1[index] = 60000\
         T2[index]= 20000\
-### represents third material by third color\
+### represents third material by third color.
     if item==78 :\
         T1[index] =40000\
         T2[index]= 10000\